 - Excessive corrosion of well and plumbing components

 The byproduct of iron oxidation by iron bacteria generates a reddish-brown slime or biofilm (biofouling).
-If left unattended, it can clog pump intakes, well screens, filters, and water pipes.
+If left unattended, the bacterium can clog pump intakes, well screens, filters, and water pipes.

 There are two commonly used techniques to remove or reduce iron bacteria; heat treatment and chemical treatment.

 In the heat treatment technique, steam or hot water is injected into the well.
 The water temperature is maintained at 60°C or above for 30 minutes.
 Chemical treatment is commonly known as chlorine disinfection.
 Chlorine solution is put in the well water, to kill iron bacteria and other organism.
 Such treatments have the added benefit of eliminating or reducing pathogenic microorganisms, like coliform bacteria, that may also be present in the well.
 Both these treatments may only be partially/temporarily successful and need to be repeated.